1836–1906

 In 1854, McCabe enrolled at Ohio Wesleyan University, where his uncle, Lorenzo Dow McCabe, was a professor.
 Though Charles withdrew from school in 1858, he graduated with a BA degree in 1860 and was given an honorary MA in 1864.
 He then became a high school principal.

-As the American civil war broke out, McCabe helped raise a regiment of infantry for the Union Army.
+As the American civil war broke out, McCabe helped raise an infantry regiment for the Union Army.
 By October 8, 1862, he was chaplain of the 122nd Ohio Infantry.

 He was captured by the Confederate Army and sent to the infamous Libby Prison in Richmond, Virginia, where he served as a chaplain to his fellow prisoners.